Starbucks Pumpkin Muffins (Copycat Recipe)

 10. Snip the tip off of the piping bag and squeeze two tablespoons of the cream cheese mixture into the center of the batter.

-11. Bake at 350 degrees for 30 mins.
+11. Bake at 350 degrees F for 30 minutes.

 12. Move to a wire rack to cool before serving.

-How amazing do these bakery style pumpkin muffins look?
+How amazing do these bakery-style pumpkin muffins look?
 The key to full, fluffy muffins is making sure to fill each muffin cup to the brim with batter.

-- Unsalted butter may be used, simply add a pinch of salt to the batter when mixing.
+- Unsalted butter may be used.
+Simply add a pinch of salt to the batter when mixing.

 - Pure pumpkin puree or canned pumpkin should be used and not substituted for pumpkin pie filling.
 Pumpkin pie filling is too thick and will not result in moist muffins.

-- You could play with the topping mixture and use slivered almonds, chopped pecans or old fashioned oats too.
+- You could play with the topping mixture and use slivered almonds, chopped pecans, or old fashioned oats too.

-Recipe Notes:
+Recipe Notes

-- Muffins may be stored in an airtight container, covered in plastic wrap for 3-4 days.
+- Muffins may be stored in an airtight container, covered in plastic wrap, for 3-4 days.

-- A 15 oz can of pumpkin puree is just under two cups (1.875 cups) but you’ll still get moist pumpkin muffins with this shortage.
+- A 15 oz can of pumpkin puree is just under two cups (1.875 cups), but you’ll still get moist pumpkin muffins with this shortage.

 For the lover of all things pumpkin this is sure to quickly become one of your favorite pumpkin recipes.
 The combination of cozy spices and sweet cream cheese filling is seriously what fall baking is all about.